TRaSH-Guides/Guides/SonarrV3/Sonarr-Release-Profile-RegEx.md

 Sonarr V3 has a great feature called Release Profile.
 With this option you can fine tune your preference.

-The Release profile that we're going to use for this example is mainly to prefer P2P releases over Scene releases, (Scene releases are still being downloaded but upgraded)
+The Release profile that we're going to use for this example is mainly to prefer P2P releases over Scene releases, (Scene releases are still being downloaded but upgraded).
+So if you care less about quality then stop reading and don't use this guide.
 Why ?
 Scene release always release in a rush to bring it out as fast as possible, so I noticed  often that I got Repacks/Proper releases from them or from different groups and quality.
 P2P releases are a bit smarter and work sort of together by not doing the same release.
 Also I noticed that with some Scene releases the 5.1 audio was stripped out or converted to AAC audio.
 And in my opinion the P2P are of better quality.
-Theirs 1 Scene releaser that do bring out quality releases `-deflate/-inflate`
+Theirs 1 Scene releaser that do bring out quality releases `-deflate/-inflate` .

-**Update**
+#### **Update**
 A large portion of Amazon WEB-DLs in the last week have only had 192Kbps DD+5.1, because that's all Amazon made available initially.
-The proper 640Kbps DD+5.1 audio might appear a few hours later or a few months, but when they get updated the episodes will be REPACKed.
+The proper 640Kbps DD+5.1 audio might appear a few hours later or a few months, but when they get updated the episodes will be REPACKED.

-### Propers and Repacks
+#### Propers and Repacks
 First we're need to make sure a P2P release isn't being replaced by a Scene Repack/Proper release !

 ![](images/1571575011671.png)